-Graduate Certificate in Medical & Applied Health Communication
+Graduate Certificate in Medical and Applied Health Communication (Online)

-The certificate is the first of its kind in the state of Texas and within the field of professional and technical communication.
-If you are a student or a professional seeking to enter the medical and health fields and/or looking for promotion in the medical and health fields, this is an excellent program for you.
+This certificate is the first of its kind in the state of Texas and within the field of professional and technical communication.
+Students in the program will:

 - Analyze how to use various theories and approaches to manage and report medical and health information

 - Evaluate effectiveness of medical/health messages

 - Conduct community-grounded research appropriate to understanding audiences

 - Apply theories related to behavior change, motivation, and persuasion

 - Create strategic health messages in writing and graphic representation